What is the Sepsis meaning?

 According to the National Institute of Medical and General Sciences, the number of cases with sepsis is increasing each year in the United States.
 Possible reasons for this increase include:

-- an increase in resistance to antibiotics, which occurs when an antibiotic loses the ability to resist or kill a bacteria, or
+- An increase in resistance to antibiotics, which occurs when an antibiotic loses the ability to resist or kill a bacteria.

 Who can get sepsis?